AndrewJBateman/mevn-todo-app/README.md

 # MEVN ToDo App

-Full-stack todo app using MongoDB, Express.js, Vue and Node.js
+A MEVN Full-stack todo app using MongoDB, Express.js, Vue and Node.js.

+**Note: to open web links in a new window use: _ctrl+click on link_**

 ## Table of contents